This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Document expected impact of future plans

-• Incorporate pricing, policy, shared services, and other support costs
+• Incorporate pricing, policy, carbon targets, shared services, and other support costs

 Implementation plan